Cart0

 • Step 3

-Place a 10 quart dutch oven with 2 tablespoons of olive oil over medium to medium high heat.
-Once the oil is hot, add the lamb shoulder and sear on all sides until golden brown, about 5 minutes per side.
-Transfer to a plate.
-Add the 2 remaining tablespoons of olive oil and add the chopped onions.Saute until the onions are golden brown.
-Add the garlic and saute for 2 more minutes until softened.
-Add the sugar, 1 teaspoon salt, and thyme and stir.
-Add the lamb back into the pot and add 4 tablespoons of water.
+Heat 2 tablespoons of olive oil in a dutch over over medium-high heat.
+Add the lamb shoulder and sear on all sides until golden brown, about 5 minutes per side.
+Transfer lamp to a plate.
+Add the 2 remaining tablespoons of olive oil and the chopped onions, and saute until the onions are golden brown, stirring occasionally, about 5 minutes.
+Add the garlic and saute until softened, about 2 minutes.
+Add the sugar, 1 teaspoon salt, and thyme, and stir to combine.
+Return the lamb to the pot and add 4 tablespoons of water.
 Place a lid on the pot and bring the liquid to a simmer.
 Transfer the pot into the oven and cook for 5 hours.

 • Step 4